gittuf/gittuf/README.md

 followed the expected security policies.
 In other words, gittuf removes the forge as a single point of trust in the software supply chain!

-gittuf is a sandbox project at the [Open Source Security Foundation (OpenSSF)] as part of the [Supply Chain Integrity Working Group].
+gittuf is an incubating project at the [Open Source Security Foundation (OpenSSF)] as part of the [Supply Chain Integrity Working Group].

 ## Current Status